-Another Alexion affiliate, The Rady Children's Institute, has gone even further, leading it to receive a Guinness World Record for a rapid under 24 hours diagnosis, using genome sequencing as an input to the AI diagnosis.
-An AI engine analysed the digitized results and identified the overlap between the specific observations of a given child's illness with a reference set of expected observations covering all genetic diseases.
-The key to the automated diagnosis is combining genome sequencing, phenotypes and Natural Language Processing.
-The patient's electronic medical records (EMR) are processed to identify and extract observed disease features: these are then compared with the results of genetic sequencing.
+Another Alexion affiliate, the Rady Children's Institute, has gone even further, leading it to receive a Guinness World Record for a rapid under 24-hour diagnosis using genome sequencing as an input to the AI diagnosis.
+An AI engine analyzed the digitized results and identified the overlap between the specific observations of a given child's illness with a reference set of expected observations covering all genetic diseases.
+The key to the automated diagnosis is combining genome sequencing, phenotypes, and natural language processing.
+The patient's electronic medical records (EMR) are processed to identify and extract observed disease features; these are then compared with the results of genetic sequencing.

 In this race against time, the manual review of health records takes precious hours from an overloaded medical professional and is prone to personal subjectivity.
-Al diagnosis support, which combines the evidence in the gene sequence and health records, not only reduces the elapsed time, it can combat this bias.
+AI diagnosis support, which combines the evidence in the gene sequence and health records, not only reduces the elapsed time, but can also combat this bias.